Oba suspends 67 Enigie in Benin Kingdom

-The Benin Traditional Council (BTC) has announced the suspension of 67 Enigie (traditional rulers) in Benin Kingdom, effective immediately.
+The Benin Traditional Council has announced the suspension of 67 Enigie in Benin Kingdom, with immediate effect.

+Frank Irabor, the Secretary of Benin Traditional Council, made this known in a statement in Benin on Friday .

-In a statement released on Friday in Benin City, the BTC Secretary, Frank Irabor, said the suspension was due to anti-palace and rebellious activities allegedly carried out by the affected Enigie against the Oba of Benin, His Royal Majesty, Oba Ewuare II, and the traditional institution.
+Irabor said that their suspension was as a result of their anti-palace and rebellious activities against the Oba of Benin and the traditional institution.

-“This decision was made by Oba Ewuare II due to their alleged anti-palace and rebellious activities against the Oba of Benin and the traditional institution,” Irabor stated.
+“This decision was made by Ewuare ll, Oba of Benin, due to their alleged anti-palace and rebellious activities against the Oba of Benin and the traditional institution,” he said.

-He added that the names of the suspended Enigie have been listed in an official notification for record purposes and necessary follow-up actions.
+According to him, the suspended Enigie’s name has been attached to the notification for information and necessary follow-up action.

-The News Agency of Nigeria (NAN) recalls that some of the suspended Enigie, including Prof. Gregory Akenzua and Edomwonyi Ogiegbaen, had earlier challenged their suspension in a Benin High Court.
+The News Agency of Nigeria (NAN) recalls that some of the suspended Enigie, including Prof. Gregory Akenzua and Edomwonyi Ogiegbaen, have earlier challenged their suspension in a Benin High Court.

-The plaintiffs argued that the Oba of Benin lacks the authority to suspend them under the Traditional Rulers and Chiefs Law.
+They argued that the Oba of Benin does not have the authority to suspend them, under the Traditional Rulers and Chiefs Law.

-This development has further highlighted the ongoing complexities surrounding traditional institutions and their interactions with modern governance structures.
+This development highlighted the complexities of traditional institutions and their relationships with modern governance structures.

 Disclaimer